kawana77b/bookmark/README.md

 ## Lisence

 The source code license for this repository is MIT.
-Feel free to fork it, as it is a personal tool and I do not intend to actively maintain it for public use.
+Feel free to fork it, as it is a personal tool.
 I am a learner of the program, so please feel free to send me any bug report, feedback or advice you may have :wink: